Nicholas Langman

-Although British newspapers are currently forbidden from revealing Langman's name, by the standing D-Notice against printing the names of serving intelligence officers, on 30 December 2005 the British Newspaper The Morning Star ran a front-page article naming him.
+Although British media were forbidden from revealing Langman's name, by the standing D-Notice against printing the names of serving intelligence officers, on 30 December 2005 the British Newspaper The Morning Star ran a front-page article naming him.
 In its 7 January 2006 edition, the British Newspaper Socialist Worker also named him.
-The British satirical magazine Private Eye also named Langman in its 6 January 2006 (No. 1149) edition.
+The British satirical magazine Private Eye also named Langman in its January 2006 edition.

 Langman was appointed Companion of the Order of St Michael and St George (CMG) in the 2017 New Year Honours for services to British foreign policy.